na-na-hi/renget/archive/creamsan.md

 Updated for the new ST QR setup.
 This new system is pretty neat, like you can now add your own QR set on top of mine.
 Requires the latest ST staging.
 I still can't turn off the red /abort warnings though (dw about those).
 Also, a more flexible regex setup.
 Only one script needed.
+Extra setup further below for Image gen and JS.

 ### Setup here: